Kmart down to 3 stores in US after NJ closing - NewsBreak

 Transformco, which owns Kmart and Sears, did not respond to an email seeking comment and a phone number listed for the company was not taking messages.

-Employees at the Kmart in Avenel found out last month that the store would close.Rapper Rod Wave giving away $25,000 worth of free gas
+Employees at the Kmart in Avenel found out last month that the store would close.In company first, NYC Amazon workers vote to unionize

 Unlike 20 years ago, when news of impending Kmart closures around the country prompted an outpouring of support from loyal shoppers and a Detroit radio station even mounted a campaign to try and save a local store, the closing of the Avenel location was met mostly with an air of resignation.